 Yeast infections are more common during pregnancy, following antibiotics, with poorly controlled diabetes and with improper hygiene.
 Tight, non-breathable, non-cotton underwear, douching, frequent bubble baths, hormone imbalance and panty liners can all alter the natural balance of bacteria in your body and create an environment that is friendly to the growth of candida albicans.

-“Some women are prone to recurring yeast infections for a number of reasons,” said Ian Ledford, DO, from Samaritan Internal Medicine - Corvallis.
+“Some women are prone to recurring yeast infections for a number of reasons,” said Ian Ledford, DO, with Samaritan Internal Medicine - Corvallis.
 “In these cases, there seems to be a problem with the protective function of the vaginal mucus.
 Reducing risk factors such as inappropriate antibiotic use, uncontrolled blood sugar, and poor hygiene will help you from getting a yeast infection.”

 When to See Your Health Care Provider